 The ideology of ageing comprises a natural and universal process, and diseases are deviations from the normal state mentioned against classifying ageing as a disease.

-The objective of biomedical research is to let people be as healthy as possible for as long as possible.
+The objective of biomedical research is to let people be healthy.

 Therefore, rejecting the supposed acceptance of the tag “natural” better validates medical efforts to either eliminate it or eliminate undesirable conditions associated with it, says Callahan and Topinkova (1998).